Ucheonyekpe1984/Scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load balancers help to ensure availability through the distribution of incoming data to web servers.
-Jump boxes allow for a more administration of multiple systems and provide an additional layer between the outside and internal assets.
+Jump boxes allow for a more secure administration of multiple systems and provide an additional layer between the external and internal assets.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
 - Filebeats watch for log directories or specific log files